MasterFinHEC/EMF_HW1/README.md

 # EMF_HW1
 The Main code is "HW1_Final" and it calls all the other code in the folder.

+You need to add the path for the Kevin Sheperd ToolBox in order to make the code work !

 You need to create three folders in order to store the results, the plots and the latex code for the table:

 Results